 Java Management Extensions (JMX) is a technology that lets you implement management interfaces for Java applications.
 JConsole is a JMX-compliant monitoring tool, which comes with the Java Development Kit (JDK) 1.5 or later versions.
-WSO2 EI is shipped with inbuilt support for JMX (Java Management Extension) monitoring.
+The ESB profile is shipped with inbuilt support for JMX (Java Management Extension) monitoring.

 This section illustrates how you can use JMX monitoring to monitor statistics relating to artifacts that are deployed in your EI server.
 This is done using the Mediation Flow Statistics View Mbean.

-Follow the steps below to enable and view JMX based mediation flow statistics for WSO2 EI.
+Follow the steps below to enable and view JMX based mediation flow statistics for the ESB profile.

 Enable mediation flow statistics in the